Ethan Evans (Ex-VP Amazon): Growing from Product Manager to Product Leader

 This is one of the best interviews that I’ve done - let’s dive in!

 If you are hiring product leaders or know anyone who is, reply to this email to get in touch with me.
-I know great candidates who are looking.
+I know a great candidate who’s looking.

 How to get promoted

 Ethan, you joined Amazon as a senior manager and left as a VP over a decade later.
-What led you to succeed at the company?
+What are three traits that led you to succeed at the company?

 Thanks Peter.
-I think I had three traits:
+I think I succeeded due to three traits:

 Take risks.
 My key successes came from risky bets (even though some did fail and bite me).
 My first promotion at Amazon was the result of a gamble where I pushed for a project to get funded.
 The project turned out even better than expected, resulting in people recognizing my leadership.